DomainDrivenArchitecture/c4k-forgejo/doc/Playbook_UpgradeFrom1.19To7.0.5.md

 ## Post Work

 1. Switch DNS to new server
-1. Reenable Backup Cron: TODO
+1. Reenable Backup Cron on new server: `k patch cronjobs forgejo-backup -p '{"spec" : {"suspend" : false }}'`
-1. Execute manual Backup: TODO
+1. Execute manual Backup on new server: `kubectl exec -it backup-restore-... -- /usr/local/bin/backup.sh`
+1. Scale down Backup-Restore Deployment: `kubectl scale deployment backup-restore --replicas=1`
 1. The scope of all access tokens might (invisibly) have changed (in v1.20).
 Thus, rotate all tokens!
 1. Users should check their ssh keys: if they use rsa keys the minimum length should be 3072 bits!
 However, shorter keys should still work.